unicef-drp/GeoSight-OS/docs/src/user/manual/administrator-page.md

 # The Administrator page

 The administrator page is your first destination when creating content in GeoSight.
+It allows managing data, creating projects (dashboards) and managing users.

 ![Administrator Page](img/administrator-page-1.png)